 Create a simple Internet Facing load balancer using C#

-Azure Network sample for managing Internet facing load balancers - High-level ... - Create an Internet facing load balancer that receives network traffic on port 80 & 443 and sends load-balanced traffic to two virtual machines - Create NAT rules for SSH and TELNET access to virtual machines behind the load balancer - Create health probes Details ...
+Azure Network sample for managing Internet facing load balancers - High-level ... - Create an Internet facing load balancer that receives network traffic on port 80 and 443 and sends load-balanced traffic to two virtual machines - Create NAT rules for SSH and TELNET access to virtual machines behind the load balancer - Create health probes Details ...
 Create an Internet facing load balancer with ... - A frontend public IP address - Two backend address pools which contain network interfaces for the virtual machines to receive HTTP and HTTPS network traffic from the load balancer - Two load balancing rules for HTTP and HTTPS to map public ports on the load balancer to ports in the backend address pool - Two probes which contain HTTP and HTTPS health probes used to check availability of virtual machines in the backend address pool - Two inbound NAT rules which contain rules that map a public port on the load balancer to a port for a specific virtual machine in the backend address pool - this provides direct VM connectivity for SSH to port 22 and TELNET to port 23 Create two network interfaces in the frontend subnet ... - And associate network interfaces to backend pools and NAT rules Create two virtual machines in the frontend subnet ... - And assign network interfaces Update an existing load balancer, configure TCP idle timeout Create another load balancer Remove an existing load balancer

 Running this Sample